 Why we've signed the Manifesto

 "We were delighted to become a signatory to the NCCPE’s Manifesto for Public Engagement.
-Engagement has always been an integral part of our open learning mission, putting students at the heart of everything we value.
-Becoming a signatory to the NCCPE Manifesto gave us an opportunity to re-state this commitment, exploring how these principles could become embedded within our research culture, incorporating the perspectives of stakeholders, user communities and members of the public.
+Engagement has always been an integral part of our open learning mission, putting people at the heart of everything we value.
+Becoming a signatory to the NCCPE Manifesto gave us an opportunity to re-state this commitment, exploring how these principles could become embedded within our academic culture, incorporating the perspectives of stakeholders, user communities, students and members of the public.

-We remain committed to creating the conditions where engaged research can flourish and where excellence in research engagement is recognised and valued.
-In embedding the principles, values and reflective practices of engaged research within The Open University, we want to ensure that our research has relevance in wider society, embracing an ‘ecology of openness’ as we celebrate success as an open research university.”
+We remain committed to creating the conditions where high-quality engagement can flourish and where excellence is recognised and valued.
+In embedding the principles, values and reflective practices of engagement within The Open University, we want to ensure that our academic work has relevance in wider society, embracing an ‘ecology of openness’ aligned with our long-standing mission to promote social justice."

 Our approach to public engagement

 The Open University’s vision for engagement involves a uniquely extended community, internationally, nationally and across the UK’s devolved nations.
 Academics, stakeholders, students, end-users and members of the public are encouraged to engage through rigorous, responsive and responsible ways of working, mixing methods of participation and modes of communication to deliver excellence in the planning for, enactment and assessment of open and engaged practices.

 Engagement has always been integral to the Open University’s social justice mission, putting people at the heart of everything we value and do.
 We are committed to increasing fairness in knowing through open and engaged practices where academics meaningfully interact with stakeholders, students, end-users and members of the public to:

 - embrace fair and equitable practices in exchanging data, information and knowledge;

 - inspire our uniquely extended community to deliver excellence;